yogami/AIVoiceTranslator/TESTING.md

-# Benedictaitor Testing Strategy
+# AIVoiceTranslator Testing Strategy

-This document outlines the testing strategy for the Benedictaitor project, following clean code principles and the testing pyramid approach.
+This document outlines the testing strategy for the AIVoiceTranslator project, following clean code principles and the testing pyramid approach.

 ## Testing Pyramid